michaeljohnsargent/dotfiles-1/README.markdown

     rake setup        # Create symbolic links and generate files in ~ without overwriting existing files rake setup:force  # Delete and recreate symbolic links and generated files in ~

-When you type `rake`, all the files in the root of this repository† are either symbolically linked or generated into your home directory, with a dot prepended to the filename of each link.
+When you type `rake`, all the files in the root of this repository are either symbolically linked or generated into your home directory, with a dot prepended to the filename of each link.
 For example, the _gemrc_ in this repository gets symbolically linked to _~/.gemrc_ (unless there is already a _.gemrc_ in your